 The clients and fabricators I have been able to work with always make this part of the design process interesting, challenging and not inexpensive.

 BlackRock needed a set of wordmark characters on this building in New York City.
-The original architect's plans revealed a font that was to accompany BlackRock's name, the issue was no digital files existed.
-I was able to identify the Avant Garde's with alternate characters.
+The original architect's plans revealed a font that was to accompany BlackRock's name, but no digital files existed.
+I was able to identify Avant Garde with alternate characters.
 The building has landmark status so the need to tread lightly and not mess with history–Herb Lubalin and Tom Carnase designed Avant Garde in the late sixties–made this a very thoughtful project.

-Working with the interior architect, the larger 3form panels were pin mounted to emphasize information and their color association tied to the corresponding department.
+Working with the interior architect, the larger 3form panels were pin mounted to emphasize the information plane with color associations tied to the corresponding department.

 More of the 3form panels to indicate location of department pods within the large footprint of this BlackRock campus.
 The sandwiched number / letter combinations had a more discrete feel and were color-coded to carpets and paints used by the interior architect.

 Another of the 3form panels used at the BlackRock NJ campus.
 The relative lightness of the material with the scale of the wayfinding message allowed a distinct mount to interior glass at an exterior exit.
 The corresponding information was mirrored on an identical panel on the inside surface of the small seating area.

 BlackRock identity signage in an elevator lobby in New York City, looking into a reception area.
 The letterforms used in these applications were typically solid: brushed stainless steel with a pin mount.
 The effect gave a little visual softening and a slight cast shadow.

 BlackRock's NJ property included monument naming rights for this site.
 The concept was to cap the existing signage with this metal device.
 Compass Signs of Bensalem, PA fabricated the boxing structure, covered it with an aircraft grade paint to resist fading and pin mounted the visuals.